phnmnl/container-scp-aspera/README.md

 ## Description

+This MetaboLights Downloader is deprecated and will be removed in future versions of PhenoMeNal, please use the W4M-based [MetaboLights-Downloader](https://portal.phenomenal-h2020.eu/app-library/mtbls-dwnld) instead.

+This tool allows users to download public and private studies from MetaboLights.

 MetaboLights is a database for Metabolomics experiments and derived information.
 The database is cross-species, cross-technique and covers metabolite structures and their reference spectra as well as their biological roles, locations and concentrations, and experimental data from metabolic experiments.We will provide search services around spectral similarities and chemical structures.